tushar-c/tushar-c.github.io/_posts/2018-8-1-The-Cartoon-Brain-:-Artificial-Neural-Networks.md

 Here, $$y_k, k = 1, K = 1$$, is the difference (*error*) between our predictions and the true value for the inputs.

 It is here from where the *propagation* of error backwards begins, we compute a lot of partial derivatives, each computing the contribution of each neuron (namely, its *weight and bias*) to the overall error.
 We do this in each layer.
+Let's begin!